bevanhunt/cyberchipped-python/README.md

 ![CyberChipped Logo](https://cyberchipped.com/375.png)

-CyberChipped is a Python library that provides an AI-powered conversation interface using OpenAI's GPT models.
+CyberChipped is a Python library that provides an AI-powered conversation interface using OpenAI's Assistant API.
 It supports both text and audio-based interactions, with features like thread management, message persistence, and custom tool integration.

 ## Features

-- Text-based conversations with AI
+- Streaming text-based conversations with AI
 - Audio transcription and text-to-speech conversion
 - Thread management for maintaining conversation context
 - Message persistence using SQLite or MongoDB